Wolf Creek Lodge Adult Cohousing

 Shared meals.
 Celebrations.
 Spontaneous Events

 One of the most enjoyable activities of cohousing is coming together for meals.
-The group has decided that common meals will be offered five days a week, and attendance will be optional.
-We have learned that in all cohousing groups, common meals soon become the most popular opportunity to socialize.
+Members enjoy common meals together three or four times a week.
+Attendance is optional.
+Members are expected to be on a cook team once per month.
+Some members who enjoy cooking do it more often.
+Cooking skills are not necessary.
+There are plenty of cooks who welcome someone to chop, set table and help clean up.
 The thoughtfully designed, roomy kitchen in the Common House facilitates ease and economy of movement for two or more chefs as they prepare and serve their delicious meals.

 Adjacent to the kitchen is the large dining room.
 This room is designed to be used for many activities in addition to dining.
 Here people can dance, have parties, exercise, practice yoga, hold meetings, dialog with guest speakers, or engage in a myriad of activities we probably haven’t thought of yet.